-Aaland was hired to help develop the Rural Surgery Support Program (RSSP), which was started in July 2014 by the Department of Surgery at the UND SMHS.
+Aaland was hired to help develop the Rural Surgery Support Program (RSSP) (no longer available online), which was started in July 2014 by the Department of Surgery at the UND SMHS.
 Since its inception, RSSP has provided coverage for rural surgeons in North Dakota who need time off.
 Rural hospitals appreciate the opportunity to have coverage by a surgeon who is known, licensed, and credentialed in the state.

 RSSP also has helped recruit surgeons in rural communities.

 "There is a drastic shortage of physicians in this state," Aaland said, adding that there's an even greater shortage of general surgeons.